 Fujifilm X-E2 - 18mm (21eq) f/5.6 / 1/950 sec ISO200, SOOC JPEG

 This sleepy little mountain town is actually real.
 We took a side trip here from Merida, which has to be the best adventure travel destination in Venezuela.
 The ride was in an old jeep style vehicle on windy cliff roads.
 We lost traction at one point on a high narrow pass and began to fall off the road before the driver got traction just in time.
 That part was not as cool as it looks in reality shows...

 Olympus E-P1 - M14-42mm at 29mm @ F/5.6 - 1/160 sec ISO 100 SOOC JPEG

 Angkor.
 Cambodia - March 2009

-Ta Prohm Temple is famous in pop culture for the Tomb Raider movies and the massive trees which have taken over the complex walls.
-This Khmer nun's pride in Angkor and her happiness that we stopped to talk was as rewarding as the temple itself.
+Ta Prohm Temple is the pop culture icon from the Tomb Raider franchise set apart by the massive trees grown into the complex walls.
+This Khmer nun's pride in Angkor, and her happiness we stopped to talk, was as rewarding as the temple itself.

 Canon 5D Mark 2 EF135mm f/2.0L - 1/125sec @f/3.2 ISO 500

 Subotica is a vibrant little place just south of Hungary.
-That night I got off the rail for a nights rest I was surprised with amazing people and a summer auto festival.
+That night I got off the rail for a nights rest and was surprised with amazing people and a classic auto festival.
 The memories of American muscle cars, vintage VW's and this Mercury classic were an exciting contrast to the small Serbian town.
 Needless to say, I stayed awhile..!